timescale/docs/promscale/installation/index.md

     or using [a manifest][promscale-install-k8s-manifest].
 *   **VM or bare metal**: install Promscale [from source][promscale-install-source].

-Use our [prom-migrator tool][promscale-install-prommigrator] to easily load your existing Prometheus data into Promscale.
+Use our [prom-migrator tool][promscale-install-prom-migrator] to easily load your existing Prometheus data into Promscale.

-Finally, configure [Prometheus][config-prometheus] and / or the [OpenTelemetry Collector][config-otel-collector] to send telemetry to Promscale.
+Finally, configure [Prometheus][config-prometheus] and/or the
+[OpenTelemetry Collector][config-otel-collector] to send telemetry to Promscale.

 ## Your system is not yet instrumented